...

 Next up, the Tyger Auto 16-in-1 is the smart budget pick.
 At $129, it packs more utility into a smaller footprint than anything else in this price range.
 It won’t outperform the Krazy Beaver in heavy recovery, but it gives new overlanders a competent shovel plus emergency tools at a lower price.
 As a result, it lives in my wife’s 4Runner as an all-in-one emergency tool.

-Finally, the DMOS Stealth is the packability champion.
-If storage space is your biggest constraint, or if you primarily encounter snow and sand, the Stealth’s 18.5-inch packed size and 3.2-pound weight are unmatched.
-In particular, premium materials and USA manufacturing justify the $199 price for a shovel built to last years.
+Finally, the DMOS Compact Delta is the packability champion.
+If storage space is your biggest constraint, or if you primarily encounter dirt, clay, and hard-packed ground, the Compact Delta’s 20-inch packed size and 3.2-pound weight are hard to beat.
+Premium materials and North American manufacturing justify the $199 price for a shovel built to last years.

 Our Top Picks on Amazon